rdubois440/esp32_nunchuck_ble_keyboard/README.md

 # Arduino Code Structure

-Use the I2C Wire Library for communication with nunchuck
+Use the I2C Wire Library for communication with nunchuck Use the BleKeyboard ESP32 Library for the implementation of Hid over Gatt

-Setup function
+## Setup function
-Initialize Wire library for i2c connections Keyboard.init
+Initialize Wire library for i2c connections, as well as BleKeyboard BleKeyboard.init()
-Mouse.init
+Mouse.init()

-Loop Function
+## Loop Function
 if cButton is pressed, uses the mouse mode
 	Simpy move the mouse in the appropriate direction